apiato/apiato/readme.md

 Setting up an API from scratch takes a lot of time, even with the existence of the many great Technologies and Tools.
 Hello API saves you time.

-### Important Note:
+#### Important Note:

 The project is currently under heavy development.
 So expect things to change very quickly.
-Till now Hello API doesn't have a stable release.
+Also there's no stable release yet.
-So can use it today on your own responsibility.
+So use it today on your own responsibility.

 ![](http://s33.postimg.org/kd4gvx1lb/hello_api.jpg)